homegrown lettuce

 10. Tomatoes: Growing tomatoes with lettuce can provide shade for the lettuce during the hot summer months, protecting it from bolting early.

 Lettuce is a healthy addition to any diet, and it is easy to grow in a backyard garden.
 Whether you are just starting out with gardening or you are an experienced green thumb, lettuce is a great crop to include in your backyard garden.
-With proper care and attention, your lettuce can thrive long after you’ve harvested it from your garden.
-S

 Happy Gardening!